 For companies that invest in the future, sales and profits are primarily generated in the future.
 Also, these companies often pay no dividends.
 The Value Ranks based on current financial data are not particularly reliable in these cases.
 As we know, they relate the size of a company to its share price.
 But if the real size is only realized in the future, how can we measure it?

 So you need to look for other sources to evaluate the future prospects of the stocks.
 As you can imagine, there aren’t many reliable sources of such predictions.
-That is also the reason why I usually avoid such hard-to-judge stocks.
-If I make an exception because I really want to be a part of a technology company, I always make sure these shares make up only a small part of my entire investment.
+That is also the reason why Obermatt CEO Dr. Hermann J. Stern usually avoids such hard-to-judge stocks.
+If he makes an exception because he really wants to be a part of a technology company, he always makes sure these shares make up only a small part of his entire investment.
 This reduces the risk.

 Companies affected by scandals